 The County Council do not own any watercourses except parts of those that flow through land owned by the County Council.
 The County Council are therefore the riparian landowner of that section of watercourse and have riparian responsibilities like any other riparian landowner.
 Where a watercourse passes beneath the Highway the Highways Authority (County Council for all non-Trunk Roads) would maintain that section of watercourse to limit the impact on the public Highway.
 However, it is unlikely that, the County Council would own the section of land beneath the highway.
 For more information, please refer to the Highways Statutory Duties and Vested Powers Guidance Notes.

-My neighbour is not fulfilling their duty as a riparian landowner?
+Is my neighbour not fulfilling their duty as a riparian landowner?

-If you think that a neighbouring landowner is not fulfilling their duties as a riparian landowner, and this may be causing or exacerbating flood risk, then there are steps that can be taken to help mitigate the situation.
-This includes discussing your concerns with your neighbouring landowner, advising them of their riparian responsibilities and pointing them in the direction of 'Living on the edge'.
+If you think that a neighbouring landowner is not fulfilling their duties as a riparian landowner and feel this may be increasing flood risk, then there are steps that can be taken to help mitigate the situation.
+This includes discussing your concerns with your neighbouring landowner, advising them of their riparian responsibilities and pointing them in the direction of 'Owning a Watercourse' guidance.
 You may also wish to contact the FRM team using the details at the end of this guidance.